achow6/snapchat-ad-impressions-2018/README.md

 This is the summary output for the multiple linear regression model showing the relationship between spending, number of days an advertisement was shown, and number of impressions.
 The equation indicated by this summary is: Impressions = -95256.86775 + 341.1214575(Spend) + 6403.996258(Days).
 This suggests that as spending and length of time an advertisement is shown increases, so does impressions.
 Notice that gender of the intended audience was not included because it was found to be not statistically significant for the end model (p-value was 0.494253038, which is higher than 0.05).
 The other independent variables "Spend" (p-value 3.6903E-137) and "Days" (p-value 1.27866E-11) were statistically significant for predicting impressions because their p-values were lower than 0.05.
 The regression model for "Spend", "Days", and "Impressions" had a low F significance (3.7938E-145) like the simple linear regression model, which shows that "Spend" and "Days" matter for the end model.
 The R squared value is 0.637740258, which indicates that about 63.7% of the data can be predicted with the model.

 These models suggest a correlation between spending, days an advertisement is shown, and number of impressions.
 Increasing amount spent and number of days advertising could lead to increased impressions.
-However, gender of the targetted audience does not have a statistically significant effect on impressions and cannot be used to predict them.
+However, gender of the targetted audience does not have a statistically significant effect on impressions and the results suggest that it should not be used to predict impressions.
 Using these models, businesses can explore how to maximize their advertisement impressions with less money.